LittleGreenViper/LGV_MeetingServer/README.md

   - *page_size*

   This is the size of each page.
 It is 1-based.
 In the above example, this would be 100.
+  > NOTE: If you set this to 0, then no actual results will be returned, and the `meta` property will contain the number of meetings that would be returned, if it were not zero.
+If you do not send this query argument, then the results will not be paged.

   - *page*